EXCLUSIVE-Chinese apps could face subpoenas or bans under Biden order -sources

 The goal is to keep foreign adversaries like China and Russia from gaining access to large amounts of personal and proprietary business information.

-Biden's June 9 order replaced President Donald Trump's 2020 bans against the popular Chinese applications WeChat, owned by Tencent Holdings Co 0700.HK, and ByteDance Ltd's TikTok.
+Biden's June 9 order replaced former President Donald Trump's 2020 bans against the popular Chinese applications WeChat, owned by Tencent Holdings Co 0700.HK, and ByteDance Ltd's TikTok.
 U.S. courts halted those bans.
-L2N2NR1IW

 U.S. officials share many of the concerns Trump cited in his order banning TikTok, according to one person familiar with the matter.
 Notably, they fear that China could track the locations of U.S. government employees, build dossiers of personal information for blackmail and conduct corporate espionage.

-The new order could end up capturing more apps than the final Trump orders because of a stronger legal framework.
+While the new order does not name companies, it could end up capturing more apps than the Trump bans and hold up better if challenged in court.
 Reuters is the first to report details on how the Biden administration plans to implement the order, including seeking support from other countries.

 U.S. officials have begun speaking with allies about adopting a similar approach, one source said.
 The hope is that partner countries will agree on apps that should be banned.